 La Tramacúa is in the hottest part of Colombia – Valledupar, where afternoon temperatures are above 100 degrees Fahrenheit.
 The water was turned off almost the whole day, even though Colombia is a country full of rivers and better design and management could have prevented this human rights crisis.
 The prisoners had an elaborate system for taking turns to collect enough water for the brief time it was on, which was 10 minutes.
 The food had fecal matter in it.
 Prisoners inside reported out that 70% of the population was sick with things like diarrhea, vomiting, and constant coughs.
 The political prisoners who were held there were tortured.

-After building La Tramacúa, the US subsequently got involved in the prison systems of dozens of other countries after 2000.
-The State Department decided that the prison program that produced La Tramacua was a workable model, and that they were continue developing their new concept of international prison management programs.
+After La Tramacúa was built, the detention camp in Guantanamo and the CIA black sites quickly followed.
+The US subsequently got involved in the prison systems of dozens of other countries after 2000.
+Early on, there was significant overlap between the clandestine prisons of the War on Terror and those programs where the US hands over control of facilities to host countries.
+The State Department decided that the prison program that produced La Tramacua was a workable model, and that they would continue developing their new concept of international prison management programs.

 What US government agencies are involved?

 “Prison imperialism” programs are channeled through the State Department subdivisions of the Bureau for Narcotics Law Enforcement (INL) and the Bureau for Democracy, Human Rights and Labor, as well as the US Bureau of Prisons.
 The most prominent agency is the INL.
 Much of the funding is provided as part of the “War on Drugs” or the “War on Terror”.
 We still don’t know exactly how much has been spent and where it’s been spent because international prison programs are kept classified.